HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 this.eventSubscriber.on("Exit_click", e => this.onExitClick());
 ```

-**Test**: Click on the exit mount and the trees should re-spawn with new random positions.
+**Test**: Click on the exit mound.
+The trees should re-spawn with new random positions.

 ### Add Static Scenery to the Grid